SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 var deploymentName = "deploymentName_example"; // String | Name of the deployment group

+var versionName = "versionName_example"; // String | Version name of the endpoint.
+The default value is \"default\"

 var modelName = "modelName_example"; // String | ID or name of the deployed model